 Content that is grouped together thematically performs better than a wild pick-n-mix of different topics.
 This may not come as much of a surprise – websites that focus on similar topics are better placed to serve user expectations.
 The clearer the focus is, the more likely it is that the remit fulfills users’ wishes and demands around that topic.
 With this in mind, Searchmetrics has, for some time now, been conducting analyses that focus on a specific industry or smaller niche topic.
-More information on this approach – including a host of data and insights – can be found in our ranking factors studies for media, finance, travel, health and eCommerce:

 Three Observations on Domain Splitting